pairshaped/curlingio-docs/docs/club-management/support.md

 You can submit support and feedback requests from within Curling IO.
 Requests submitted any other way may be missed or at a minimum will take longer for a response.

-## Finding Support and Feedback Requests
+## Contacting Support

 Within your admin area, click on the **Club** dropdown menu in the top bar and then click on **Support**.

 ![Navigation](/img/docs/club-management/support/navigation.png)

-To submit a request click on the **Contact Support** button.
+The **Support** tab contains the support request form.
+Fill it out and submit it from that page.

+After you submit the form, your request is sent to Curling IO.
+We will review your submission and reply by email if we need more information or have an update.

+The **Feature Requests** tab is still available for browsing and voting on feature requests.

 ## Submitting Support and Feedback Requests